Hisatsune Sakomizu: Career

 He was ordered by Suzuki to investigate and analyze the economic condition of Japan, and to give a written confidential report to Suzuki.

 Sakomizu found that Japan's resources were rapidly decreasing, and that Japan would be unable to continue fighting the war for more than a few months.
 Both the air raids and the conquered Japanese territories captured by the United States of America had caused a "great disruption of land and sea communication and essential war production."
 In addition, coal and oil supplies were found to be in rapid decline, as well as health and support for the war effort.

-He served as a government officer of the Ministry of Finance in various governmental workplaces until 1945.
+Sakomizu served as a government officer of the Ministry of Finance in various governmental workplaces until 1945.
 After WW2, he became a member of the House of Representatives and then joined Liberal Democratic Party.